Why can’t I see your prices on the website?

 We make every effort to keep our prices stable.
 However, as we deal only in precious metals, prices are subject to fluctuations in precious metal values and currency rates so there are times when we need to adjust the prices.
 Prices are fixed to customers at the point of delivery (see Terms and Conditions) but, otherwise, prices may go up or down.
 We do not add a surcharge to existing stock when prices soar, and we pass savings on to customers when prices are low.

 We do not offer a sale-or-return service (please see Terms and Conditions).
 Items which have manufacturing faults will, of course, be exchanged or refunded.
 Postage will be refunded on manufacturing faults but not on items returned for other reasons.
-Please use the Returns Form available on the website.

 If an item is discounted or a special offer – does this mean that it is going to be discontinued?